 To extend the learning with this book, teachers may be interested in using this Youtube clip to model how to give a book commercial.
 I am introducing these in my classroom and as I planned this lesson, I just happened to find a perfect example.
 Check it out!

 Visualizing is one of the most important skills for developing comprehension, and certainly, using key text examples for modeling helps those who struggle to picture the story.
-For other mentor texts for visualizing, visit this Pinterest board or search visualizing on my blog.
+For other posts aboutย visualizingย on my blog, check out this list.

 Carla, I love this book, but I had not seen the YouTube video.
 I love all the pieces that go together here for this book.
 Thanks for sharing!